uebliche/minestom-extras/docs/index.md

 hero:
   name: "Minestom-Extras"
-  text: "A Banger Collection of Extras for Minestom"
+  tagline: "A Collection of Extras for Minestom"
-  tagline: My great project tagline
   actions:
     - theme: brand
       text: What are Minestom Extras?